martin6336/AttentionGAN/README.md

 | BLEU4 | 0.420  | 0.373   | 0.627   | 0.664        |
 | BLEU5 | 0.253  | 0.242   | 0.435   | 0.463        |

-Note: this code is based on the previous work by ofirnachum.
-Many thanks to ofirnachum.
+Note: this code is based on the previous work [Texygen](https://github.com/geek-ai/Texygen).